sirjmann92/gluetun-port-asn-check/README.md

 - The stack is automatically restarted using Docker Compose.
 - A Discord webhook notification is sent to alert you.

+NOTE: This script is intended for users with a static forwarded port from your VPN provider.
+If you have a dynamic forwarded port, this script can still help but you'll need to combine it with a script that detects your forwarded port from the gluetun container.
+See [here](https://github.com/sirjmann92/nicotineplus-proper/issues/19#issuecomment-2931876766) for an example.

 ---

 ## 🔧 Configuration